CS319-23-SP/T1-havuz/README.md

 **Description & Motivation**

-As students ourselves, we recognize the challenges within the current educational system.
+As students ourselves, we recognize the challenges like within the current educational system.
+For example, group submission is missing in Moodle, an individual submission by a group member cannot be seen by other group members.
 We are motivated to address these issues to ensure a smoother experience for both students and educators.
+Therefore we decided to add project team feature to our system.
 Our project, Pool, aims to tackle these problems by creating a user-friendly website that caters to the needs of students, teachers, and administrators.
 By combining our observations and research, Pool strives to streamline course management processes and enhance overall efficiency within universities.

 **Goal & Solving Problems**